-On Friday, Oct.
-3, at 9:30 am, we welcome an exciting speaker as our premier keynoter: One of Time Magazine’s 100 “World’s Most Influential People,” Erica Kochi, Innovation Officer for UNICEF, will be keynoting ARM TechCon 2014.
+On Thursday, Oct.
+2, at 4:30 pm, we welcome an exciting speaker as keynoter: One of Time Magazine’s 100 “World’s Most Influential People,” Erica Kochi, Innovation Officer for UNICEF, will be keynoting ARM TechCon 2014.

 A world-famous technology innovator, Kochi co-founded and co-leads UNICEF’s Innovation Unit and is the senior innovation advisor to UNICEF’s executive director.
 The Innovation Unit supports UNICEF’s 135 country programs in the practical application of design and technology to strengthen international development outcomes.
 Kochi’s keynote will address how raising awareness that “deploying cell phones into undeveloped countries isn’t enough,” and that there are supporting technologies and infrastructure needed.
 That represents both an opportunity to do good, as well as real business opportunities.